arkanathan/digistar-assignents/README.md

 This repository contains a collection of assignments completed during the Digistar Class program.
 Each assignment is organized into its own folder, containing all the necessary files, documentation, and code.
 The purpose of this repository is to showcase the work and learning progress throughout the program.

-# Digistar Class Assignments Collection

-This repository contains a collection of assignments completed during the Digistar Class program.
-Each assignment is organized into its own folder, containing all the necessary files, documentation, and code.
-The purpose of this repository is to showcase the work and learning progress throughout the program.

 ## Repository Structure
 ```
 digistar-assignments/